whily/notes/ubuntu-config.md

 * `autoclean`: removes .deb files for packages that are no longer installed in the system.
 May resolve some issues (e.g. stalling of apt processes).
-* `clean`: remove all packages files from the cache.
+* `clean`: remove all packages files from the cache (this might be dangerous since packages are not available when running dpkg to fix issues in recovery mode.
+So use with extreme caution).
 * `changelog`: read the Changelog
 * `search`: list packages with the searched information.
 * `show`: show package information including version, size, dependency etc.